5 Steps To Establish A Solid Foundation For Developing And Implementing IT Security Controls, Policies And Procedures For Organizations Of Any Size.

 - Start with your networks.
 Make sure to include all your locations, including cloud-based IaaS.

-- Next would be to secure entry and exit points through which your valuable information enters or leaves the boundaries of your organizations.
+- Next, secure entry and exit points through which your valuable information enters or leaves the boundaries of your organization.

-- Personal devices used for work, i.e., laptops, mobility devices – often move in and out of the organizations defined boundaries, even extending them to cafes, hotels, libraries, public transport systems.
+- Then secure personal devices used for work, i.e., laptops, mobility devices – these often move in and out of the organization’s defined boundaries, even extending them to cafes, hotels, libraries, public transport systems.

 The very concept of “periphery” for you may be dynamic and shifting, and you need to be aware of it before moving to the how.

 Protect your Periphery – The how:

 - Bring the team that manages your networks to the table.
 Ask them what has been put in place to secure the network.